zoekoukouve/Client-Server/Readme.md

+# Execution
+There is a MakeFile, so the executable is compiled with the "make" command and executed with a command of the form
- ./server clients files_amounts requests lamda filenames N clients make L requests each from M files.
+#### ./server clients files_amounts requests lamda filenames
+N clients make L requests each from M files.
 One request is a part of a file, from a specific line to a specific line.
+#### e.g. ./server 20 2 7 0.05 example.txt notes.txt

 # Main shared memory is used by clients to make requests to the server.
 Main shared memory contains the following variables:
 -	int file_num: the number of the requested file.